Erin Hart Bio

 Erin came to writing quite late, and by way of her first love, theater.
 Starting graduate school in the mid-1980s, the available choices were business administration or creative writingshe chose writing almost by default, and embarked on a second career as a freelance arts journalist and theater critic.
 Throughout the 1990s, her work appeared in print in the Saint Paul Pioneer Press, the Minneapolis Star Tribune, Minnesota Monthly, and Skyway News, and for several years she was the regular theater critic for Minnesota Public Radio.
 She also began to write memoir, essays, and short fiction.
 When her short story, "Waterborne," won the Glimmer Train Short Story Award for New Writers in 1996, she began to receive inquiries from literary agents.

 While visiting friends in Ireland one summer, Erin heard an intriguing tale about a beautiful red-haired girl whose perfectly preserved severed head was discovered in a desolate Irish bog.
 That true story was the inspiration for her debut novel, HAUNTED GROUND, the first in a planned series of crime novels set mostly in Ireland, revolving around archaeology, forensics, history, traditional music and folklore.
 HAUNTED GROUND was nominated for Anthony and Agatha awards, won Romantic Times Best First Mystery and the Friends of American Writers Award, and has been translated into ten foreign languages, as was the second novel in the series, LAKE OF SORROWS, which was published in October 2004, and also shortlisted for a Minnesota Book Award.
 The third novel in the series, FALSE MERMAID, was named by ALA/Booklist as one of the top ten crime novels of 2010.
-THE BOOK OF KILLOWEN, number four in the Nora Gavin/Cormac Maguire series, was published in March 2013.
+THE BOOK OF KILLOWEN, number four in the Nora Gavin/Cormac Maguire series, was published in March 2013, and was also a Minnesota Book Award finalist.

 "People often ask why I chose Ireland as a setting, and I have to say that I think Ireland chose me," she says.
 "It's a place I've been drawn to more than any other ever since I was a child.
 There's something about Ireland's complex and contradictory nature, all those layers of history one on top of the otherthat lends a particular resonance to the kinds of stories I feel compelled to tell."